sunifyre/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Asking Learners to Upload Files in Responses
 *******************************************************

-In ORA assignments, you can ask your learners to upload an image, a .pdf file, or a file of another type as a part of their responses.
+In ORA assignments, you can ask your learners to upload images, .pdf files, or other types of files as a part of their responses.
 Other learners evaluate the responses and their accompanying files during the peer assessment.
-Offering the option to upload a file in addition to a text response can give learners the opportunity to use tools and develop skills that are relevant to your course.
+Offering the option to upload files in addition to a text response can give learners the opportunity to use tools and develop skills that are relevant to your course.

-Before you decide to ask learners to upload other files along with their text responses, however, be aware of the following limitations and best practices.
+Before you decide to ask learners to upload files along with their text responses, however, be aware of the following limitations and best practices.

 * During the peer assessment step, learners download the files that other